mcneilco/acas/public/src/modules/CurveAnalysis/README.markdown

 racas::update_experiment_model_fit_html(experimentCode, html = response$result$htmlSummary)
 ```

-Finally, the dose response code returns the following data structure back to the GUI (the "htmlSummary" is the same summary saved to the database)
+Finally, the dose response code returns the following JSON structure back to the GUI (the `htmlSummary` attribute is the same summary saved to the database)

 Example on success: